Botanical Information

 - Family: Piperaceae

-- Parts Used: Leaves, Essential Oil
+- Parts Used: Dried unripe fruit (cubeb berries), Essential Oil

 Description